 Annual audit letter

 Each year, the Audit Commission carries out a series of audits and assessments on the Council’s functions.
 These are then combined into an overall annual audit letter which is sent to all elected members and discussed at both Cabinet and Audit and Governance Committees.

 Currently the annual audit letter comprises the following elements:

 - an assessment of the arrangements to achieve value for money in the use of resources

 - and a view on how the Council is placed to meet future challenges

-Older annual audit letters can be found on our Open Data portal.
+Older annual audit letters can be found on our transparency on spend page.